-Note: The Order/Plan will be made at the first possible Full Council meeting.
+Note 1: The Order/Plan will be made within 8 weeks and at the first possible Full Council meeting.

 All requirements at this stage are covered by the statutory duties, so no additional support is provided by the Council.

 The following additional information or action by the Neighbourhood Forum is requested: